Michael J. Hinkle III

 • Workforce stabilization achieved through resolution of a contractual ambiguity in the field carrier bid process that had placed a key route holder at imminent resignation risk.

-• Cultural reset executed — transitioning the office from a knowledge-hoarding supervisory model to a transparent education framework, union-collaborative posture, and weekly performance reporting structure.
+• Cultural reset executed — transitioning the office from a centralized knowledge supervisory model to a transparent education framework, union-collaborative posture, and weekly performance reporting structure.

 Vashon finished 3rd in the WA District for operational throughput-to-standard among comparable distributed logistics hubs in FY2025 — the highest ranking in recent memory for a facility previously known as one of the hardest to stabilize in the region.